 If you’re considering ditching the box spring, a platform bed might be for you.
 Platform beds don’t need a foundation as the mattress rests directly on the slats.
 The frame consists of wood slats that provide all the necessary support and breathability for the mattress.
 Platform beds take up less space and add a unique design look, which can add more character and charm to your bedroom.

 Want to upgrade your sleep without breaking the budget?
-Adjustable bed bases let you alter your position in the bed with a click of a button – most often with a wireless remote or an app on your smartphone.
-Raise or lower your head, legs, upper and lower body as you please.
-With a myriad of sleep (and waking) positions available, you’ll find the right one to suit the situation and your preferences.
-Working on your laptop, watching Netflix, reading late at night.
+Adjustable bed bases let you alter your position in the bed with a click of a button – most often with a wireless remote or an app on your smartphone – raise or lower your head, legs, upper and lower body as you please.
+With a myriad of sleep (and waking) positions available, you’ll find the right one to suit your preferences, whether it’s working on your laptop, watching Netflix or reading late at night.

-Before you can sleep on that new bed, you’ll want to have a number of sheet sets on hand to swap out for washing days and seasonal changes.
+Before you can sleep on that new bed in your beautiful new bedroom, you’ll want to have a number of sheet sets on hand to swap out for washing days and seasonal changes.
 Good quality cotton sheets will serve you well.
 They’re breathable and long-lasting.
 Look for the word “percale” on the package as they tend to have good durability and feel cooler to the touch.
 Aim for a thread count between 200 and 300.